-Bhutan is nestled in the remote and rugged eastern Himalayan region of South Asia, an area characterized by extensive and numerous mountains and valleys, the world’s highest mountains and a diversity of vegetation types and ecosystems.
-The country has also been identified as one of the ten biodiversity hot spots in the world.
-Bhutan is home to an estimated 770 species of birds, and the takin, snow leopard, golden langur, blue sheep, and tiger are among Bhutan’s diverse wildlife.
+Bhutan is nestled in the remote and rugged eastern Himalayas, a mountainous area characterized by some of the world’s highest peaks, extraordinary biodiversity, and deep cultural and religious history etched into the landscape.
+As one of the major biodiversity hot spots in the world, Bhutan is home to a beautiful array of birds, butterflies, and rhododendrons.
+The takin, snow leopard, golden langur, blue sheep, and tiger are among Bhutan’s diverse and charismatic fauna.

-In the Buddhist kingdom of Bhutan, rich cultural traditions and social and political institutions reflect Buddhist principles of The Middle Path, integrating people and nature, traditional knowledge and Western science, and balancing economic growth and collective happiness.
+In this Buddhist kingdom, rich cultural traditions and social and political institutions reflect Buddhist principles of The Middle Path, integrating people and nature, traditional knowledge and modern science, and balancing economic growth and collective happiness.

 - Observe four major vegetation zones during the journey from the capital city to the field station